George Bass (archaeologist): Early life and education

-After graduating high school he began studying for an English major at Johns Hopkins University; during his second year he did an exchange trip to England, attending what is now the University of Exeter, from which he was suspended along with forty other students for pulling a prank.
+After graduating high school, he began studying for an English major at Johns Hopkins University; during his second year he did an exchange trip to England, attending what is now the University of Exeter, from which he was suspended along with forty other students for pulling a prank.
 With nowhere else to go he accompanied his brother's roommate and his friends on a spring break trip to Taormina, Sicily, where he first became interested in archaeology as a career.

 On returning to Johns Hopkins he switched majors and in 1955 he received an M.A. in Near Eastern Archaeology from the university, which improvised a major for him out of courses from the Near Eastern and Classics departments because they did not have an archaeology department.
 He then spent two years at the American School of Classical Studies at Athens, where he excavated at Gordion.
 He began military service in 1957, assigned in South Korea to a 30-man army security group which was attached to the Turkish Brigade near the Korean Demilitarized Zone.
 Operating around rice paddies he was suddenly responsible for equipment, food, logistics, and operations which was a formative learning experience for future archeology expeditions.

 In 1960 he married Ann Bass (née Singletary), a pianist and piano teacher, who assisted him with his work.
 The couple had two sons.

 Academic career

-After leaving the army, Bass was invited by fellow archaeologist Rodney Young to work on the first expedition to entirely excavate an ancient shipwreck.
-Excavation of the wreck, off the Turkish coast near Cape Gelidonya, began in the summer of 1960.
-In preparation, Bass took diving lessons at YMCA Philadelphia; he was only able to take one practical diving lesson before the excavation began.
+In 1959 Professor Rodney Young, Bass's colleague at the University of Pennsylvania, had learned about an unspoiled Bronze-Age Mediterranean shipwreck site from diver and journalist Peter Throckmorton.
+Young invited Bass to work on the first expedition to entirely excavate an ancient shipwreck.
+Excavation of the wrecksite, off the Turkish coast near Cape Gelidonya, began in the summer of 1960.
+In preparation, Bass took diving lessons at YMCA Philadelphia; he could take only one practical diving lesson before the excavation began.
 Bass became the co-director, alongside Joan du Plat Taylor, of the expedition.

 During the 1960s he excavated shipwrecks of the Bronze Age, Classical Age, and the Byzantine.
 In 1964 he received a Ph.D in Classical Archaeology from the University of Pennsylvania, where he was a faculty member for several years.

 In 1966, Froelich Rainey, director of the University of Pennsylvania Museum of Archaeology and Anthropology, authorized Bass to write a report on the Penn Museum's controversial accession of a set of gold objects believed to have come from the site of Troy, in what is now Turkey.
 The museum had purchased the gold from a private antiquities dealer.
 Bass, who at the time was assistant curator in the Mediterranean Section, wrote a report which influenced the museum's articulation of a statement on museum ethics.
 This was the Pennsylvania Declaration of 1970, which anticipated UNESCO's subsequent issue of the 1970 Convention on the Means of Prohibiting and Preventing the Illicit Import, Export, and Transfer of Ownership and Cultural Property.